zenvia/zenvia-openapi-spec/spec/tags/batches.md

 | text | &#10004; | &#10005; |
 | template | &#10005; | &#10004; |

-> To send batch with WhatsApp channel you must have ([a template message](#section/Template)), which needs an approval before being used.
+> To send batch with WhatsApp channel you must have a template message, which needs an approval before being used.

 <br/>